 I have a passion for dyeing my own fabrics, it's the unique colours I can achieve that I get excited about.
 I love to use silk organza for it's depth and layering capabilities, but traditional cotton features heavily plus some linen and habotai silk for good measure.
 My Bernina 440 sewing machine is my best friend so most of my construction and quilting is done by machine.

 My art quilts reference the natural world around me.
-Sea, sky and earth are what moves me and I am heavily influenced by birds.
+Sea, sky and earth are what move me and I am heavily influenced by birds.
 I didn't even realise that birds feature in almost all my quilts until a mentor pointed it out to me.
 This prompted me to give it some thought and here's what I came up with.

 Birds are New Zealand's animals.
 We have two species of bat as our only land mammals, we have some reptiles - geckos, frogs and a special lizard called a Tuatara - and then we have birds.
 Unique, vibrant, endangered, beautiful birds.
 They are familiar, we see them frequently.
 I can look out the window and always see a couple of different species.
 Yet they also have secrets - birds that are only a quick movement in a bush seen from the corner of your eye, birds that only come out at night and might be heard but never seen.
 And of course, birds can fly!
 How evocative is that?

 My quilts have been exhibited and published in New Zealand and around the world.
 Most recently, my quilt 'Fjords' has been travelling the world as part of the international quilt challenge called 'Wonders of the World'.